Sugatraj/Sugatraj/README.md

 ### 👨‍💻 About Me
 Hi, I'm a Front-End Developer who believes in the harmony of form and function.
 Just as Yin and Yang represent duality in unity, I blend aesthetic beauty with technical excellence to create engaging web experiences.
 My approach is influenced by the meticulous attention to detail seen in anime masterpieces like "Your Name" and "Suzume".

+### 🎨 Creative Skills
+- **Video Editing & Motion Graphics**: Proficient in Adobe Premiere Pro and After Effects
+- **Graphic Design**: Expert in Photoshop, Illustrator, and Adobe XD
+- **3D Modeling & Animation**: Experienced with Blender for 3D modeling and animation
+- **Game Development**: Familiar with Unreal Engine and Unity
+- **UI/UX Design**: Combining creative tools with web development for seamless user experiences

 ### 🛠️ Tech Stack
 <div align="center">
   <table>